Skip to main content

 Range Partitioning Strategies

-Select a column that monotonically increases or maps to your primary access pattern.
-Temporal columns like created_at or event_ts are optimal candidates for most OLTP workloads; sequential integer IDs work when queries filter by ID range.
+Choose a column that monotonically increases or maps to your primary query predicate.
+Temporal columns like created_at or event_ts are optimal for OLTP/OLAP hybrid workloads.
+Sequential integer IDs work when queries always filter by ID range.
+Composite keys (tenant ID + timestamp) are preferable for multi-tenant systems where you need both pruning dimensions.

 CREATE TABLE sensor_readings (